 - Details submitted will NOT be public and the information will only be accessible by the Department of Internal Affairs and New Zealand Police.

-- Details required are no more onerous than those retained by any prudent trustee, and soon to be required anyway under Common Reporting Standards.
+- Details required are no more onerous than those retained by any prudent trustee, and required anyway under Common Reporting Standards.

 ADVANTAGES OF NEW ZEALAND FOREIGN TRUST